-- 1. Upon admission, students must immediately initiate a criminal background and a child and dependent adult abuse check with the College specified vendor along with the required payment to the vendor.
-The student must authorize the vendor to provide the results of these checks as part of the final verification for admission to the academic major. - 2.
+- Upon admission, students must immediately initiate a criminal background and a child and dependent adult abuse check with the College specified vendor along with the required payment to the vendor.
+The student must authorize the vendor to provide the results of these checks as part of the final verification for admission to the academic major.
+In accordance with Board of Nursing guidelines, all students enrolled in a nursing program must undergo a criminal background check annually. - 2.
 Complete documentation needed on immunizations and upload into the vendor's software.
 It is advised to submit the Immunization Form (form provided by Student Health Services) to your primary healthcare provider as soon as possible in order to ensure its completion in advance of the admission deadline to the major established by the Chair.
 The Immunization Form verifies compliance with the following: - a.
 Two-step TB skin testing within the past year; then one-step TB skin test yearly after admission.
 Acceptable alternatives to TB skin testing are a negative T-spot blood test OR a negative QuantiFERON Gold blood test.
 If a positive skin test or a history of positive tests, a negative chest-ray report administered within the past 12 months is required; then a TB Questionnaire completed yearly after admission (form provided by Student Health Services). - b.
 Hepatitis B: Completion of series (three doses), OR initiation of the Hepatitis B series (if series is in process, student must meet all immunization deadlines per CDC guidelines to remain in clinicals or practicums), OR a positive titer showing full immunity. - c.
 Measles, Mumps, and Rubella (MMR): Completion of series (two doses) OR positive titers of all three diseases showing full immunity. - d.
 Chicken Pox (Varicella): Completion of series (two doses), OR positive titer showing full immunity, OR proof of disease by medical provider documentation.

 - e.
 Seasonal flu vaccination is required annually to participate in courses that include a clinical rotation during flu season. - 3.
 Acknowledge personal ability to adhere to the clinical standards for the academic major. - 4.
 Upload into the vendor's software proof of completion and current certification in American Heart Association Basic Life Support Provider or American Red Cross. - 5.
 Associate Deans may require additional documentation.
 Deadlines for completion will be noted on the vendor's software. - 6.
+To ensure the safety of those in our community and college community, as well as adherence to state and local licensure laws and regulations, mandatory and reasonable suspicion drug testing is required at Mercy College of Health Sciences for all students in a program with a clinical component.
+Consult the Student Handbook for additional information. - 7.
 A Failure to complete Castlebranch requirements by the start of clinicals will result in removal from the clinical course.
 Failure to complete and/or update Castlebranch information, as notified, will result in removal from a clinical site until the requirements are met.
 This will also result in an unexcused absence of the clinical for each occurrence.